-- 17.2 The Board has carried out an overprovision assessment in accordance with the Act and having regard to the Scottish Government's statutory guidance.
+- The Board has carried out an overprovision assessment in accordance with the Act and having regard to the Scottish Government's statutory guidance.
 The Board initially carried out an informal consultation on the Statement of Licensing Policy as a whole but also asked for responses to provide views on overprovision.
 Following this initial exercise, potential areas of overprovision were identified and a further exercise was carried out.
 As part of this further exercise, evidence was obtained from Police Scotland, the Council's Community Protection Service and East Dunbartonshire Health & Social Care Partnership as key stakeholders.
 This included statistical data on alcohol related harm in terms of health, crime and incidents.
 Evidence was also sought on the impact of increased deliveries and the impact of minimum unit pricing.
 A further formal consultation was carried out on the draft Statement of Licensing Policy which included seeking views on overprovision in accordance with the Act.
-This overprovision assessment has been informed by matters the Board considered relevant including the evidence gathered, responses to consultations, the number and capacity of licensed premises in localities identified, the licensed hours of premises in localities identified and the Board's own local knowledge. - 17.3 The Board has assessed that the two localities of Hillhead, Kirkintilloch and an area within Kirkintilloch West remain as localities which have an overprovision of off-sales premises.
-The Board is of the view that an increase to off-sale capacities in these areas would likely result in an adverse impact on the licensing objectives, in particular, preventing crime and disorder and protecting and improving public health.
+This overprovision assessment has been informed by matters the Board considered relevant including the evidence gathered, responses to consultations, the number and capacity of licensed premises in localities identified, the licensed hours of premises in localities identified and the Board's own local knowledge. - 17.3 The Board has assessed that the two localities of Hillhead, Kirkintilloch and an area within Kirkintilloch West remain as localities which have an overprovision of offsales premises.
+The Board is of the view that an increase to off-sale capacities in the areas would likely result in an adverse impact on the licensing objectives, in particular, preventing crime and disorder and protecting and improving public health.
 Moreover, the locality in Kirkintilloch West is a town centre with a high number of commercial units and shops that serve the surrounding area.
 In this overprovision assessment, it was assessed that the locality within the Kirkintilloch West area should be increased slightly to the north and to the south so that other commercial/shopping areas bordering the previous locality be brought within this locality.
-These areas within the Kirkintilloch West area and if they are not included then the integrity of the overprovision area would be prejudiced.
+These areas within the commercial/shopping area of Kirkintilloch properly form part of the locality within the Kirkintilloch West area and if they are not included then the integrity of the overprovision area would be prejudiced.

 - 17.4 A map of the new locality within Kirkintilloch West is found at Appendix 6a, a map of Hillhead locality is found at Appendix 6b and a map of the combined area is found at Appendix 6c. - 17.5 The effect of the Board's overprovision assessment is that it creates a rebuttable presumption against the grant of an application in relation to off-sales licensed premises within the two localities of Hillhead and the area within Kirkintilloch West.
 However, each application will still be determined on its own merits.
 The Board recognises that the purpose of the overprovision assessment is to reduce alcohol related harm.
 Accordingly, the Board may grant an application where it can be demonstrated that the granting of an application would not undermine the licensing objectives or the relevant overprovision locality.
 It is for an applicant to demonstrate why an application should be granted.
 Relevant factors may include the nature of the premises and the price of alcohol products. - 17.6 For applications for premises outwith the overprovision areas, it should be noted that in accordance with an Act, an application may still be refused if the Board is satisfied that the granting of an application would result in overprovision in that locality.
-For the avoidance of doubt, an application may be refused if the Board is satisfied that a ground of refusal exists, including if the Board considers that the granting of an application would be inconsistent with one or more of the licensing objectives.